 Michael J. Arougheti -Mr. Arougheti joined Ares in May 2004.
 Prior to that time, Mr. Arougheti was employed by Royal Bank of Canada, where he was a Managing Partner of the Principal Finance Group of RBC Capital Partners and a member of the firm's Mezzanine Investment Committee.
 At RBC Capital Partners, Mr. Arougheti oversaw an investment team that originated, managed and monitored a diverse portfolio of middle market leveraged loans, senior and junior subordinated debt, preferred equity, and common stock and warrants on behalf of RBC and other third-party institutional investors.
-Mr. Arougheti, together with Mr. deVeer and Mr. Smith controls an entity that has a right of first refusal on the Portfolio, which has been waived in connection with our purchase of the Portfolio.
 Mr. Arougheti joined Royal Bank of Canada in October 2001 from Indosuez Capital, where he was a Principal, responsible for originating, structuring and executing leveraged transactions across a broad range of products and asset classes.
 Mr. Arougheti sat on the firm's Investment Committee and was also active in the firm's private equity fund investment and fund of funds program.
 Prior to joining Indosuez in 1994, Mr. Arougheti worked at Kidder Peabody & Co., where he was a member of the firm's Mergers and Acquisitions Group advising clients in various industries, including natural resources, pharmaceuticals and consumer products.
 Mr. Arougheti has extensive experience in leveraged finance, including senior bank loans, mezzanine debt and private equity.
 He has worked on a range of transactions for companies in the consumer products, manufacturing, healthcare, retail and technology industries.
 Mr. Arougheti received a B.A. in Ethics, Politics and Economics, cum laude, from Yale University.

-Daniel F. Nguyen-Mr. Nguyen joined Ares in August 2000 and is currently its Chief Financial Officer.
+Daniel F. Nguyen- Mr. Nguyen joined Ares in August 2000 and is currently its Chief Financial Officer.
 From 1996 to 2000, Mr. Nguyen was with Arthur Andersen LLP, where he was in charge of conducting business audits on numerous financial clients, performing due diligence investigation of potential mergers and acquisitions, and analyzing changes in accounting guidelines for derivatives.
 At Arthur Andersen LLP, Mr. Nguyen also focused on treasury risk management and on mortgage-backed securities and other types of structured financing.
 Mr. Nguyen graduated with a BS in Accounting from the University of Southern California's Laventhal School of Accounting and received his MBA in Global Business from Pepperdine University's Graziadio School of Business and Management.
 Mr. Nguyen also studied European business environment at Oxford University in England as part of the MBA curriculum.
 Mr. Nguyen is a Certified Public Accountant.